marcel-dempers/Ark-docker/docs/aberration.md

 # Ark : Aberration

 <img src="https://static.wikia.nocookie.net/arksurvivalevolved_gamepedia/images/0/09/ARK-_Aberration.png/revision/latest/scale-to-width-down/250?cb=20180927203421" /> <br/>
 "Aberration places survivors on a damaged ARK: its internal atmosphere has leaked away, resulting in a harsh surface with intense radiation, and a plethora of lush biomes underground.
-With the maintenance systems of this ARK malfunctioning, the many hazards, creatures, and nature of the environment present a thrilling new world to explore and master." - [Ark WIKI](https://ark.gamepedia.com/Aberration)
+With the maintenance systems of this ARK malfunctioning, the many hazards, creatures, and nature of the environment present a thrilling new world to explore and master." - [Ark WIKI](https://ark.gamepedia.com/Aberration) </br>

+* New Creatures
+* New Items
+* Max Level Dinos : 150
+* Rockwell Boss Arenas
+* Reapers & Nameless creatures

 ## How to join